 East Side Gallery

-Anyone who gets excited about street art whilst also having an interest in the history of Berlin shouldn't miss a walk along the East Side Gallery.
+Anyone with an interest in street art and Berlin’s history should take a walk along the East Side Gallery.
 This part of the Berlin Wall lies in the district of Friedrichshain and runs along the Spree river.
-At 1,316 metres in length and with 101 large-scale works of art, it's the longest open-air gallery in the world.
-The pictures on the former east side reflect the political changes and the fall of the wall.
-Works such as the Bruderkiss (Brother Kiss) by the Russian painter Dimitri Wladimirowitsch, has already attracted global attention.
-The best way to get to the East Side Gallery is from Schlesisches Tor metro station or from Warschauer Straße metro and S-Bahn station.
+At 1,316 metres in length and with 101 large-scale works of art, it is the longest open-air gallery in the world.
+The pictures on the former east side reflect the political changes and the joy at the fall of the wall.
+Some works, such as the Bruderkiss (Brother Kiss) by the Russian painter Dimitri Wladimirowitsch, have attracted global attention.
+The best way to get to the East Side Gallery is from Schlesisches Tor metro station or from Warschauer Strasse metro and S-Bahn station.

-Enjoy a fantastic view of Berlin from Teufelsberg.
-A popular place for a day out in the Grunewald forest.
 Teufelsberg is a 120-metre high mound made up of rubble from the Second World War.
-On the hill there’s a rather mysterious building that was a former NSA flight monitoring and listening station.
-It’s located in the neighbourhood of Charlottenburg-Wilmersdorf in the city’s Grunewald district.
-Here, locals particularly enjoy indulging in sporting activities and relax by mountain biking, hiking or paragliding, or by simply flying kites.
-In summer, the nearby Teufelssee lake , which gets its name from Teufelsberg, is the perfect place to cool off and during winter Teufelsberg makes a great tobogganing hill.
-To get to Teufelsberg, simply take S-Bahn or bus from Grunewald S-Bahn station.
-Scandic Berlin Kurfürstendamm is ideally situated in the city centre, from where you can quickly reach Teufelsberg via the S-Bahn.
+You can enjoy spectacular views over Berlin from the 'summit'.
+You can also explore the mysterious and secretive building that was a former NSA air traffic control and listening post.
+The mound is situated in the neighbourhood of Charlottenburg-Wilmersdorf in the city’s Grunewald district.
+Here locals particularly enjoy indulging in sporting activities and like to relax by mountain biking, hiking or paragliding.
+In summer, nearby Teufelssee lake , which takes its name from Teufelsberg, is the perfect place to cool off.
+In winter, by contrast, Teufelsberg makes a great tobogganing hill.